There is medicine in your kitchen right now!

 If you have culinary herbs and spices, you have the ingredients needed to create culinary infusions that can be used medicinally to heal what’s ailing you.

-One of the easiest kitchen medicines is to make an infusion.
+One of the easiest kitchen medicines is an infusion.

 An infusion is medicine that is delivered via a liquid (water base).
 Examples include tea prepared with herbs and spices that have a variety of essential oils.
 This includes culinary herbs and spices and wild herbs.

 Below are five simple infusions you can turn to for the following maladies:

 - Rosemary (Rosmarinus officinalis): to clear upper respiratory congestion and improve memory